How to buy Bluescope Steel (BSL) shares

 Bluescope Steel share dividends

-Recently Bluescope Steel has paid out, on average, around 29.17% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 0.75% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Bluescope Steel shareholders could enjoy a 0.75% return on their shares, in the form of dividend payments.
-In Bluescope Steel's case, that would currently equate to about A$0.14 per share.
+Recently Bluescope Steel has paid out, on average, around 13.48% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 1.43% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Bluescope Steel shareholders could enjoy a 1.43% return on their shares, in the form of dividend payments.
+In Bluescope Steel's case, that would currently equate to about A$0.31 per share.

-While Bluescope Steel's payout ratio might seem fairly standard, it's worth remembering that Bluescope Steel may be investing much of the rest of its net profits in future growth.
+While Bluescope Steel's payout ratio might seem low, this can signify that Bluescope Steel is investing more in its future growth.